ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

    and PosHold modes.
 You cannot arm your copter in AUTO mode.

 #.
-Turn on your transmitter
+Turn on your transmitter.
 #.
 Plug in your LiPo battery.
 The red and blue lights should flash for
    a few seconds as the gyros are calibrated (do not move the copter)
 #.
 The pre-arm checks will run automatically and if any problems are